anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/causality-flags.md

 * **Criteria:** This flag appears when the correlation between two or more channels is greater than 0.75.
 This is also known as multicollinearity.
 * **What It Means:** This often happens when channels behave similarly.
 For example, when you run a major TV campaign, you might see a simultaneous lift in both "Branded Search" and "Direct Website Traffic," making their spending patterns highly correlated.
 The model struggles to determine how much credit each channel should get individually.
 * **Recommended Action:** An experiment is needed to establish causality.
-  > ⚠️ **Action Required:** To resolve this, you need to create the data variation the model is missing.
+  > ⚠️ \*\* To resolve this, you need to create the data variation the model is missing.
 Running a controlled experiment, like a geo-holdout test where you pause a specific channel in one region, can help the model learn the true incremental impact of that channel.

 #### ### High Interaction Effect